ssciwr/machine-learning-based-research-software-course/README.md

 - Understand and follow best practices about preparing a dataset for training and testing
 - Understand and follow best practices in training ML models
 - Including appropriate tests in machine-learning based research software (MLBRS)
+- Apply software engineering best practices to your machine-learning based research software (MLBRS)
-- Avoid negative impact from legal and security issues
+- Avoid negative impact from legal, ethical and security issues
-- Know how to use appropriate checklist when publishing results that are based on ML approaches
+- Making your results more generally applicable through using appropriate checklist for ML approaches

 # Prerequisites
 Basic Python knowledge and knowledge about data processing, ML models and training of models is required.